-I have reviewed the report and the recusal undertaking in light of the functions that Ambassador Barshefsky will undertake. actual or potential conflicts of interest.
+I have reviewed the report and the recusal undertaking in light of the functions that Ambassador Barshefsky will undertake.
+I believe the recusal undertaking appropriately addresses all actual or potential conflicts of interest.
 Based on my review, I have concluded that Ambassador Barshefsky is in compliance with applicable laws and regulations governing conflicts of interest.